mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_uri_get_ssl.rst

 Description
 -----------

-Fetches a boolean indicating if SSL was specified for use in the URI.
+Fetches a boolean indicating if TLS was specified for use in the URI.

 Returns
 -------

-Returns a boolean, true indicating that SSL should be used.
+Returns a boolean, true indicating that TLS should be used.